 Now, I'm sure if someone had said to him with the kind of certainty that doesn't exist that this affair would end his career, no offense to the other woman, but does anyone think he wouldn't have walked away?

 Of course he didn't ask himself that question.
 Why would anyone think that should be enough to cost you your job?
 He's not running a military division in which she serves.
+He's the head of the CIA.
+She's a reservist writer.
+Shocking.

 I once asked the late and legendary political consultant Bob Squier what percentage of his clients (some of the top Democratic politicians in the country) had been "unfaithful" to their wives in the year leading up to an election, and he just laughed.
 "More than 80?"
 I said.
 He kept laughing.